 - Under what circumstances do coalitions (cartels, lobbies, unions) form?

-Anna Aizer: Health Economics and Economics of the Family
+Anna Aizer: Health Economics, Economics of the Family

 - When women’s wages rise, does domestic violence fall?